Inspiring Veteran-Written Book from Local Publisher

 His story is an inspiring look at the development of an ethic of hard work and integrity and how that resulted in leadership success in the military.
 The book also provides insight into the challenges and rewards of life in the U.S. Navy.
 “I don’t profess to have experienced it all or to know it all or even to have done it right,” the author says.
 “I only know how my upbringing’s influence helped me navigate life in the Navy in a manner that, although somewhat untraditional, remained true to the personal standards for which I stood.
 What anyone else said or thought, or what conventional wisdom may have dictated, was inconsequential to me.”

-Honor Held Dear was published by a local independent press, Brandylane Publishers Inc., and is available at online and brick-and-mortar bookstores.
+Honor Held Dear was published by a local independent press, Brandylane Publishers Inc. It is available at online and brick-and-mortar bookstores.
+For more books reviewed by us, check them out here!